Make your own route maps using IGN TOP25 maps

 Choose a map style

-Another use for Google Street View is to take a virtual drive on a particular road to see the state of a possible walking track as it crosses the road.
+Google Street View is useful for taking a virtual drive on a particular road to see the state of a possible walking track as it crosses the road.

 You can check for GRs in the area by visiting the Géoportail website.
 On the home screen search (Rechercher un lieu, une adresse, une donnée) for Randan.
 The default view is aerial photographs (Photographies aériennes).

-To display the TOP 25 map, click CARTES (Maps), indicated on the right by the top red arrow, then Voir tous les fonds de carte (See all the map types).
+To display the TOP25 map, click CARTES (Maps), indicated on the left by the top red arrow, then Voir tous les fonds de carte (See all the map types).
 Choose Cartes IGN classiques.
 Click CARTES again to hide this menu.
-To see the TOP 25 map, zoom in until a Scale (Échelle) of 1:17,055 is shown at the bottom left-hand corner.
+To see the TOP25 map, zoom in until a Scale (Échelle) of 1:17,055 is shown at the bottom left-hand corner.

 A useful feature of Géoportail is that if you click vos cartes personnalisées (your maps) on the Home page, you will be taken to the last map you looked at.

-So with all this in mind, drag the blue line on your Google Map and try to find a suitable walking route.
-What we decided on is shown on the Google Map to the left.
+In this case, there are no handy GRs between Randan and Gannat, so drag the blue line on your Google Map and try to find a suitable walking route.
+What we decided on is shown on the Google Map to the right.
+Give suitable titles to the map and the two Untitled Layers.

-When we actually did this walk, we had a problem at the place marked by the orange icon.
-If you look at this spot on the TOP 25 map, or the satellite view in your Google Map, you will see it is in a bois (forest), and working forests do have their own unique problem – changed tracks due to forestry operations.
+When we actually did this walk, we had a problem at the place marked by the green icon.
+If you look at this spot on the TOP25 map, or the satellite view in your Google Map, you will see it is in a bois (forest), and working forests do have their own unique problem – changed tracks due to forestry operations.

 To add to our problems, the changed track was right on the edge of our home-made map.
 This meant that we had to go off our map into the unknown.